 - Open your mind and research natural measures.
 We have the benefit of living in the internet age where there is an avalanche of information at our fingertips.
 Yes, you have to be diligent and analytical to sift out the nonsense, but DO IT.
 It could save your life like it did mine.

 What I learned from my two experiences with my disease (and a lot of other experiences) is that experts are not automatically reliable.
 Even though they mean well, they are flawed people just like you and me, with their own biases and agendas, functioning under constraints beyond their control or your knowledge, and cannot possibly have the same amount of concern for your well-being as YOU can.
 YOU are the one whose life and health are at stake, and it is YOUR responsibility to evaluate advice and information critically instead of believing it just because the expert says it.
 In my case, I refused expert advice many, many times because my analysis or research proved it was either not the best alternative, or just simply incorrect.
 I achieved the successful results I did because I employed this process of scrutiny, not affording anyone or anything any automatic credibility.
 Expert advice was a valuable resource only after being filtered through my own analysis.
 I am not a doctor, but I can certainly perform logical analysis, when armed with reliable, meaningful data.
 And by the way, I am a lawyer, so I know a thing or two about logical analysis and what constitutes reliable proof.
-And oh yeah, in my business I see qualified experts strongly disagreeing with each other all the time, which indicates there certainly are very strong biases and blind spots in the mix.
+And oh yeah, in my business I see qualified experts strongly disagreeing with each other all the time, which indicates there certainly are very strong biases and blind spots in the mix, among very intelligent, well-qualified people.

 For a similar perspective on this from a REAL expert, see: